efemkay/obsidian-modular-css-layout/docs/multi-column/05-list-column.md

 2. Apply at the specific list block using Markdown Attributes plugin.
 3. Apply at the frontmatter.
 This affects ALL unordered list in that particular note

-{: .note-title }
+{: .note }
-> Making It in Live Preview
+> Making it work in Live Preview {: .fs-4 .fw-500 }
 >
 > The column layout will only work on Reading View.
-If you want to make it work on Live Preview, there are a few options
-> - encapsulate the list block in MCL's `[blank-container]` callout, or
-> - using Custom Classes plugin, prepend the list block with any class e.g. (`class: none`)
+If you want to make it work on Live Preview, there are a few options.
+You can encapsulate the list block in MCL's `[blank-container]` callout, or alternatively, using Custom Classes plugin, prepend the list block with any class e.g. (`class: none`)

 ### Using hashtag i.e. `#mcl/list-column`
 `class: fancy-list`